Garrincha: Style of play

-An explosive, agile, and diminutive right winger with a low centre of gravity, Garrincha is renowned for his creativity, pace, and speed of execution, as well as his remarkable ball control, technique, flair, imagination, dribbling skills and feints on the wing, which enabled him to create chances out of nothing.
-Capable of both scoring goals and creating chances for teammates, he also possessed a powerful shot with either foot and was a gifted crosser and set piece specialist known for his bending free kicks and corners taken with the outside of his foot.
-However, it was his dribbling skills he was most famous for, a skill he retained throughout his career.
-Regarding Garrincha's dribbling ability, football writer Scott Murray remarked when writing for The Guardian in 2010: "...the bottom line is uncontestable: Garrincha was the greatest dribbler ever."
+An agile right winger with a low centre of gravity, Garrincha was known for his dribbling, close control, and frequent use of feints on the right wing.

+He was able to score goals and create chances for teammates, and also functioned as a crosser and set-piece taker.
+He occasionally used bending free kicks and corners struck with the outside of his foot.

+His dribbling ability was frequently noted by journalists and commentators.
+Scott Murray of The Guardian described him as “the greatest dribbler ever.”

 Adored by the Brazilian public due to his innocence, carefree attitude and ability to entertain in making fools of opposing players, Garrincha was referred to as "Joy of the People".
 Djalma Santos, his Brazil teammate, stated, "He had a childish spirit.
 Garrincha was football's answer to Charlie Chaplin."

 Examples of his shooting ability are his goals in World Cups against England in 1962 and Bulgaria in 1966.
 He was also able to turn on himself at top speed and explode at unusual angles, which he used to great effect.
 The numerous attacks and goal opportunities he generated through individual plays would often end up in an accurate pass to a teammate in a position to score.
 This occurred in the first two of Brazil's goals in the 1958 World Cup final and the second goal against Spain in the 1962 tournament.
 He was also an excellent header of the ball despite his relatively short stature.
-He is one of a few players to have scored direct from a corner, a feat he managed to do 4 times in his career.
+He is one of a few players to have scored direct from a corner, a feat he managed to do four times in his career.

 Regarded as one of the greatest players of all time, he was voted into the World Team of the 20th Century by 250 of the world's most respected football writers and journalists, came seventh in the FIFA Player of the Century grand jury vote, and was named in the FIFA World Cup All-Time Team.